ryan-harper-dentsu/vault-unsealer/README.md

 # Vault Unsealer [![Docker Build Status](https://img.shields.io/docker/build/tallpauley/vault-unsealer.svg)]()

-A daemon that keeps your [Vault](https://vaultproject.io) unsealed.
+A daemon that keeps your [Hashicorp Vault](https://vaultproject.io) unsealed.
 It's like having the required number of Vault admins always watching your Vault instance, ready to unseal it in a moment's notice.

 ## How it Works
-- Vault admins independently and securely insert the required threshold number of unseal keys into `vault-unsealer` daemon via a **https API** (much like unsealing vault itself)
+- Vault admins independently and securely insert the required threshold number of unseal keys into `vault-unsealer` daemon via a **HTTPS API** (much like unsealing vault itself)
 - `vault-unsealer` polls a Vault instance for [seal status](https://www.vaultproject.io/api/system/seal-status.html)
 - when `vault-unsealer` detects the instance is sealed, it uses the in-memory unseal keys to unseal the vault instance